Exploited7/outlook-account-creator/README.md

 - run main.py , enjoy using it

 # ❓ Need help
-- Reach us on discord : https://discord.gg/zzX8H8pZ
+- Reach us on discord : [https://discord.gg/zzX8H8pZ](https://contact-mano.vercel.app/)
 - Looking for a paid project?
-Dm me @justmanooo on telegram or discord
+Dm me by : [telegram](https://contact-mano.vercel.app/)
 -----------
 - Status : Working - 8/6/2024
 - Use capbypass because capsolver is already patched and they asked me to remove it